Author: Jaye Kelly-Johnston

 - Variable reimbursement landscapes: in many English-speaking countries, temporary COVID-era flexibilities increased coverage; long-term reimbursement varies by payer and jurisdiction.
 For the latest payer rules, consult local health authorities or insurers.

-Statistics: Telehealth utilization surged during the COVID-19 pandemic, prompting expanded adoption in addiction care; government and provider reports document significant increases in telehealth visits and service continuity.
+Statistics: Telehealth utilization surged during the COVID-19 pandemic.
+This surge prompted expanded adoption in addiction care.
+Government and provider reports document significant increases in telehealth visits.
+They also report service continuity.
 For policy and practical guidance, see CDC telehealth resources and HHS telehealth guidance.

 Core Teletherapy Strategies for Recovery